BIM2SIM/bim2sim/docs/source/user-guide/PluginIFCCheck.md

 width: 100%
 ---

-Fig.: Howto check and correct errors with bonsai
+Fig.: How to check and correct errors with bonsai
 ```

 1. Load ifc file